dwmkerr/boxes/README.md

 ### Epic - Volume Management

+- [x] test '-wait' on start/stop and doc
+- [ ] 'start' can now check for 'has archived volumes' and restore if available, this is the next big one
 - [ ] propagate tags w/test
 - [ ] delete tag on volume restore...
 - [ ] ...so that we can auto restore volumes when calling 'start' - which will need to wait for the volumes to be ready